kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 4. The scheduler checks if the number of schedulable (including those after delayed preemption) Pods meets the `minCount`.

    * If `schedulableCount >= minCount`, the cycle succeeds.
-Pods are pushed to the active queue and will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.
+Pods are nominated to their chosen nodes, are pushed to the active queue and will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.
 If a pod selects a different node than its nomination during the individual cycle, the gang remains valid as long as `minCount` is satisfied globally (enforced at `WaitOnPermit`).